Frequently Asked Questions about College Essay Writing

 - Improve overall communication skills: Increase students’ confidence in expressing themselves verbally and in writing, as well as become well-equipped in other areas, such as preparing speeches

 A: Students, who may lack confidence in their writing or who are used to the formulaic writing involved in research papers, can develop their unique voice and become better prepared to share their stories more accurately and with vivid description.
 Students, who have struggled writing essays in their English classes, could benefit from a program like this.
-Additionally, students with solid writing skills and confidence will also learn how to formulate a unique story, which will impress college admissions officers.
+Additionally, students with solid writing skills and confidence will also learn how to formulate an unique story, which will impress college admissions officers.
 Developing this unique lens will also carry over to more success in AP exams and college-level writing courses taken beyond high school.

-A: Creative writing is a skill that can help students develop their own, unique voice in their writing.
+A: Essay writing is a skill that can help students develop their own, unique voice in their writing.
 It can help students add a layer of descriptive detail to their academic essays and college personal responses.

 A: 8th, 9th and 10th grades: 9 sessions in the academic year.